harleydutton/tabula-rasa/sections/setting/sequoia/Sequoia (compass).md

 what kind of drawback is there? none at the time. no limits section.
-I guess you could say all the amber weapondry and the rare spot of ironwood was pretty antimagic. we never got to mess with that but it was a thing. how was magic applied? by casting spells. magic could be made permanent by using a shard of [[Ether]] to anchor a spell.
+I guess you could say all the amber weapondry and the rare spot of ironwood was pretty antimagic. we never got to mess with that but it was a thing. how was magic applied? by casting spells. magic could be made permanent by using a shard of ether to anchor a spell.
 ## history
 how were things before now and how did they get here? what historical events still impact daily life?